 £45 per person; £57 with champagne; £27 for children

-The cute cosiness of Orange Pekoe makes it really stand out from its more refined competitors.
+In a list of places for the best afternoon tea in London, you cannot leave out Orange Pekoe.
+Its cute coziness makes it really stand out from its more refined competitors.
 Tucked away in the chic Barnes neighborhood, the tearoom pays close attention to detail with its collection of decorative vintage teacups and crockery.
-It might not be big inside but the skylight roof and white-brick walls add to the laidback atmosphere, and in the summer the cafe moves outdoors so that you can enjoy afternoon tea in the sunshine.
+It might not be big inside but the skylight roof and white-brick walls add to the laid-back atmosphere, and in the summer the cafe moves outdoors so that you can enjoy afternoon tea in the sunshine.

 Renowned for its homely cooking and hearty menu, every cake and sandwich is beautifully reminiscent of something your grandmother used to bake.
 There are more than 50 loose-leaf teas to choose between, so you can try out a new or unusual herbal or fruit infusion every time, from classic black and oolong teas, to premium Japanese green tea.